kaizengrowth/Galvanize/Module 2.2/NewCurriculum/ReactHooksNotes.md

 If you call a function inside of useState, that function is only run the first time we run the component.
 However, if you pass in a function to useState, that function will be called every time state changes.

-setState doesn't merge new state with old state like in class component.
+If you use an object inside of your state, setState doesn't merge new state with old state like in class component.
 Instead, it overwrites.
 So if you want to keep the old state, you have to merge it with a spread operator:

 ```
 function decrementCount() {